 May 31, 2022

 Look at any relationship between two people, and you would be hard pressed to find one that has not had any rougher patches.
 Even couples who look perfect on the surface have most likely had struggles, experienced ups and downs.
 That is simply how life is between humans.
-And that is why you don’t th...Lire la suite
+And that is why you don’t think about br...Lire la suite

 May 18, 2022